 It is officially summer, and school is out!
 Just because the school year is over doesn’t mean the learning has to stop.
 You want your kids’ brains to keep on moving all throughout the break so they’re ready when the fall rolls around.
 There are plenty of ways to learn with your family and have fun, so here are some ideas for keeping learning going during the summer!

-Journal about activities
+Journal about Your Summer Activities

 You’re sure to do so many fun family activities while the kids are off from school, so why not document it?
 Have your kids practice their storytelling by writing down all of the things you do this summer.
 They can draw illustrations to go with it, and you can even make a book out of it!

 You could even let your children make the notebooks in which they’ll record their summer adventures.
 If they’ll be taking the notebooks out on field trips with them, have them sew a notebook case too!